 The following table details the rationale for each element of the security problem definition.
-For all the objectives for the TOE, OT.OS_Update also ensures the authentication configuration is preserved during the OS update.
+For all the objectives for the TOE, OT.OS_Update also ensures the authentication configuration is preserved during the OS/Mk firmware update.

-Element Rationale A.DEVICE_AUTH OE.User and OE.Watch cover A.DEVICE_AUTH ensuring the user owns and pro- tects all the authentication credentials.
-A.PERSO OE.Perso covers A.PERSO ensuring the provisioning process verifies the owner- ship of the provisioned cards.
+Element Rationale A.DEVICE_AUTH OE.User and OE.Watch cover A.DEVICE_AUTH ensuring the user owns and protects all the authentication credentials.
+A.PERSO OE.Perso covers A.PERSO ensuring the provisioning process verifies the ownership of the provisioned cards.
 A.WATCH_USER OE.User and OE.Watch covers A.WATCH_USER ensuring the User of the device owns and protects their Apple Watch and related credentials.
-A.NO_EXTERNAL_KEY- BOARD OE.User ensures the user of the TOE does not pair the TOE with an external key- board.
-A.NO_EVIL_ROOT_USER OE.User ensures other users of the device with root access are trusted and com- petent to prevent inadvertent malware installation.
+A.NO_EVIL_ROOT_USER OE.User ensures other users of the device with root access are trusted and competent to prevent inadvertent malware installation.
 T.SKIMMING OT.User_Auth, OT.Auth_SE and OT.Payment ensure that an Apple Pay transaction is always authenticated and authorized by the User.
-OT.User_Auth and OE.Genu- ine_Wallet ensure that the Apple release of a new OS or Apple Wallet application implementing the authentication functions and payment functions are controlled, and that it preserves the confidentiality and integrity of the authentication and payment data.
-OT.Password_Delete ensures that if the password is turned off, the Apple Pay and biometric authentication are not available anymore.
+OT.User_Auth and OE.Genuine_Wallet ensure that the Apple release of a new OS or Apple Wallet application implementing the authentication functions and payment functions are controlled, and that it preserves the confidentiality and integrity of the authentication and payment data.
+OT.Password_Delete ensures that if the password is turned off, the Apple Pay and Biometric authentication are not available anymore.